 Incorrectly listing the parents' marital status.
 If your custodial parent has remarried, you will need the step-parent's information as well.

 Forgetting to count yourself as a member of the household.
 The student completing the FAFSA must count himself as a member of the household attending college during the award year.

 Failing to register with the Selective Service.
 If you are an 18-26 year old male, failing to register could disqualify you from receiving federal student aid.

 Forgetting to list Hampshire College on the FAFSA.
 Be sure to include Hampshire College's federal code of 4661 on the FAFSA.

 Forgetting to sign and date the FAFSA.
 If you are filling out the paper FAFSA, be sure to sign it.
-If you are completing the online FAFSA, be sure to use your federal PIN number to electronically sign the form.
+If you are completing the online FAFSA, be sure to use your FSA ID to electronically sign the form.
 You AND a parent, if applicable, must sign the FAFSA.